Our camping and glamping site will now open on 4th July but our tent pitches will remain closed for the season

 What are the arrival and departure times for Herding Hill Farm Wigwam® cabins?

 Your Wigwam® will be ready from 3pm on arrival day.
 If you are going to arrive later than 8pm please let us know.
 Departure time on your last day is 10am at the latest.
-During our less busy low and mid-seasons, we may be able to provide you with an earlier arrival time.
-Please call to ask.

 What facilities do you have for babies?